salserrano/Web2/_drafts/2023-02-14-Introduction-To-Github.md

 2. Version Control:
 3. Branch:
 4. Fork: copies a version of another person's software repository to your own GitHub account
-5. Clone:
+5. Clone: copies a local version of a software repository to your computer

+Use case for a fork: "I want to make a copy of this repository to propose changes"

+Use case for a clone: "I want to download this software to my computer and use this myself"

-6. Commit:
+7. Commit:
-7. Pull Request:
+8. Pull Request: proposes changes to another person's repository

 ## Walkthrough of GitHub Skills challenge